-Dr. Nikos Erinakis [b.
-1988, Athens] holds a Ph.D. in Political Philosophy and Aesthetics [Universities of London and Oxford], having studied Economics [AUEB], Philosophy and Comparative Literature [Warwick] and Philosophy of the Social Sciences [LSE].
-He is the Director of Research of ENA – Institute for Alternative Policies.
-He has taught Political Philosophy, Ethics and Aesthetics at the University of London and he now teaches at the University of Athens, the Athens School of Fine Arts, and the Hellenic Open University.
-He is also a board member of the Greek Youth Symphony Orchestra and he has been a board member of the Athens and Epidaurus Festival.
-He is a published critically acclaimed poet [Soon Everything Will Be Burning and Will Lit Up Your Eyes, Roes, 2009; In Between Where the Shadow Falls, Gavrielides, 2013] and translator of modern European poets [Georg Trakl: Dark Love of a Wild Generation, Gavrielides, 2011; Paul Celan: North of Future, Gavrielides, 2017].
-His papers, articles and poems have been translated and published in journals, edited collections, anthologies and the popular press.
-His second collection of poems has been recently translated and published in France (Desmos, 2018).
+Nikos Erinakis [b.
+1988, Athens] is an Assist.
+Professor of Social & Political Philosophy and Philosophy of Culture at the University of Crete.
+He holds a Ph.D. in Philosophy [Universities of London and Oxford], having studied Economics [AUEB], Philosophy and Literature [Warwick] and Philosophy of the Social Sciences [LSE].
+He has taught at the University of London and he also teaches at the University of Athens, the Athens School of Fine Arts and the Hellenic Open University.
+He is the Director of Research at ENA.
+He is also a board member of the Greek Youth Symphony Orchestra and has been a board member of the Athens and Epidaurus Festival.
+He is a published, critically acclaimed, poet and translator of modern European poets.
+His first philosophy book Authenticity and Autonomy: From Creativity to Freedom has been honoured by the Academy of Athens with the Excellent Philosophical Treatise Award.
+His papers, articles and poems have been widely translated and published in peer-reviewed journals, edited collections, anthologies and the popular press.